Three Crowns: Origins

-The backside of Magnus Ladulås (1240–1290) sigill stamp, showing three crowns around the king's Coat of Arms.
+The backside of Magnus Ladulås (1240–1290) seal stamp, showing three crowns around the king's Coat of Arms.

-Use of the three crowns as a heraldic symbol of Sweden has been attested, in the Nordisk Familjebok, to the late 13th century, the three crowns first ringing the shield of Magnus Ladulås (1240–1290) and later appearing on the coins of Magnus Eriksson (1316–1374).
+Use of the three crowns as a heraldic symbol of Sweden has been attested, in the encyclopedia Nordisk Familjebok, to the late 13th century, the three crowns first ringing the shield of Magnus Ladulås (1240–1290) and later appearing on the coins of Magnus Eriksson (1316–1374).

 One of several traditional explanations have suggested that Albert of Mecklenburg (1338–1412), who ruled Sweden 1364–89, brought the symbol from Germany.
 This theory has been refuted by later research, namely, the announcement in 1982 of the discovery of a frieze in Avignon in southern France, estimated to date back to 1336.
 The frieze was painted for an international congress led by the Pope and contains the symbols of all participant countries, including Sweden.
 This discovery suggests the symbol was introduced no later than by Albrekt's predecessor, Magnus Eriksson (1316–74).